Timothy Dalton

 Biography of Timothy Dalton

-Timothy Dalton is a Hollywood actor of Welsh origin, whose name is known worldwide for his roles as James Bond ("The Living Daylights," "Licence to Kill") and Edward Fairfax Rochester ("Jane Eyre").
-He is a representative of the classic English acting school, a distinctive and inimitable artist with the manners of a true aristocrat.
+Timothy Dalton is a Welsh-born Hollywood actor who became a household name worldwide for his iconic roles as James Bond ("The Living Daylights," "Licence to Kill") and Edward Fairfax Rochester ("Jane Eyre").
+A product of the classic English acting tradition, he's a distinctive and commanding performer with the bearing of true aristocracy.

 Timothy Dalton